japila-books/spark-sql-internals/docs/logical-optimizations/ReorderJoin.md

 `flattenJoin` branches off per the input logical `plan`:

-* For an inner or cross link:spark-sql-LogicalPlan-Join.adoc[Join] logical operator, `flattenJoin` calls itself recursively with the left-side of the join and the type of the join, and gives:
+* For an inner or cross spark-sql-LogicalPlan-Join.md[Join] logical operator, `flattenJoin` calls itself recursively with the left-side of the join and the type of the join, and gives:

 a.
 The logical plans from recursive `flattenJoin` with the right-side of the join and the right join's type
 b.
 The join conditions from `flattenJoin` with the conditions of the join

-* For a link:spark-sql-LogicalPlan-Filter.adoc[Filter] with an inner or cross link:spark-sql-LogicalPlan-Join.adoc[Join] child operator, `flattenJoin` calls itself recursively on the join (that simply removes the `Filter` "layer" and assumes an inner join) and gives:
+* For a spark-sql-LogicalPlan-Filter.md[Filter] with an inner or cross spark-sql-LogicalPlan-Join.md[Join] child operator, `flattenJoin` calls itself recursively on the join (that simply removes the `Filter` "layer" and assumes an inner join) and gives:

 a.
 The logical plans from recursive `flattenJoin`
 b.
-The join conditions from `flattenJoin` with ``Filter``'s link:spark-sql-LogicalPlan-Filter.adoc#condition[conditions]
+The join conditions from `flattenJoin` with ``Filter``'s spark-sql-LogicalPlan-Filter.md#condition[conditions]

 * For all other logical operators, `flattenJoin` gives the input `plan`, the current join type (an inner or cross join) and the empty join condition.